aosabook/500lines/data-store/chapter.md

 Intro to toolchain
 ------------------

-The example is written in polyglot Python 2/3.
+The code is written in polyglot Python 2/3.

 It is highly recommended to use the ``virtualenv`` tool when installing dependencies: